 Preservation: a requirement to retain superannuation benefits within the superannuation environment until a specified condition has been met.
-Under current laws most benefits are compulsorily preserved until a person satisfies a condition of release such as retirement (between 55 and 60) or reaching age 65.
+Under current laws most benefits are compulsorily preserved until a person satisfies a condition of release such as retirement (between 55 and 60 years depending on a member's date of birth as shown in the table below) or reaching age 65.

 Product Disclosure Statement (PDS): an offer document that sets out information on a product, including the features of the product, fees that apply, the benefits and risks of investing in the product, commissions that may affect returns, information about complaints handling and cooling-off rights, and other information that might reasonably be expected to have a material influence on an investor's decision to invest.
 Download a PDS.